getazureready/sappwrpltintpvt/Lab 3/Lab 3 - Boosting Operational Efficiency in Product Management with SAP Fiori Automation.md

 ### Task 1: Install Power Automate Desktop

-1. Sign in with your Office 365 tenant credentials to Power Automate using <https://make.powerautomate.com/>.
-Click **My flows **from left pane.
+1. Sign in with your Admin tenant credentials to Power Automate using <https://make.powerautomate.com/>.
+Click **My flows** from left pane.
 Click **Desktop flows** then click **Install \>Power Automate for Desktop**.